 Considering the Kaikoura Peninsula Walkway when in Kaikoura?

-With epic views and a very high chance to see seals at Point Kean, you’ll have a blast on the most famous of the Kaikoura walks.
+With epic views and a good chance to see seals at Point Kean, you’ll have a blast on the most famous of the Kaikoura walks.

-And it’s awesome as there’s the full loop for the hiking aficionados, or you can do smaller sections of the walk (I recommend doing the full 12km loop).
+And it’s awesome as there’s the complete loop for the keen hikers, or you can do smaller sections of the walk (I recommend doing the full 12km loop).

-Whether you’re going to walk the loop or just a part of it, keep reading for the ins and outs of the walk from my experience.
+Whether you’re going to walk the loop or just a part of it, keep reading for the ins and outs of the Kaikoura walkway from my experience.

 TABLE OF CONTENTS